pokornyv/SQUAD/README.md

 - direct access to spectral functions and Andreev bound states frequencies
 - reliable description of the zero-phase and zero-pi boundary

+**Solution for infinite Delta:**
+This code also allows to calculate an approximation of the system with infinitely large gap.
+Setting Delta large (e.g. 1e5 and larger) usually gives a solution numerically correct to 4-5 decimal places.
+Be sure you set Delta larger thatn the maximum of the energy axis to get rid of the band contributions.

 **List of files:**
 - *squadlib1.py* - library of general functions and the HF solver
 - *squadlib2.py* - library of functions for calculating 2nd order PT